qalva/tubeless/README.md

 - Local-First Privacy: Zero telemetry, zero tracking, zero external servers
 - Factory Reset: One-click restoration of all default settings
 - Debug Mode: Advanced logging for troubleshooting and transparency

 ---

+## Installation

+1. Download the [Tubeless Extension](https://github.com/qalva/tubeless/releases/latest) from the releases page.
+2. Download the [Tubeless Desktop](https://www.mediafire.com/file/vi8tolbhgvq2974/TubelessSetup-1.0.1.exe/file) app to unlock media downloading in the Tubeless Extension.
+3. Open Chrome / Edge / Brave
+4. Toggle the three dots button in the toolbar and click on "Extensions" then click on "Manage Extensions" or navigate to `browser_name://extensions` (e.g., `chrome://extensions`) to reach the extensions page
+5. In extensions page, enable Developer Mode
+6. Click on the "Load unpacked" button
+7. Select the extension folder directory (the main folder containing manifest.json) to install the Tubeless Extension.

+---